3 Effective ways to house train a dog

 Tips when house training your adult dog

 Find out about your new adult dog’s history.
-When you adopt an adult dog, it’s important to find out about their behaviour and habits straight from the previous owner or foster carer.
+When you adopt an adult dog, it’s important to find out about their behavior and habits straight from the previous owner or foster carer.

 Get a sense of the dog’s daily life before the adoption by asking questions, such as: